-Fa Fair Value Measurements at Reporting Date Using Description Total (Level 1) (Level 2) (Le evel 3) Assets: Short term investments \$ 93,452 \$ 90,002 \$ 3,450 \$ Other Assets 2,258 303 1,955 -
+Fa Fair Value Measurements at Reporting Date Using Description Total (Level 1) (Level 2) (Level 3) Assets: Short-term investments \$ 93,452 \$ 90,002 \$ 3,450 \$ - Other assets 2,258 303 1,955

-The Company's investment portfolio was primarily invested in tax exempt variable rate demand notes and governmental debt securities held in managed funds.
-These securities with the exception of a single ARS are classified as available-for-sale as they are highly liquid and are recorded on the balance sheet at estimated fair value, with unrealized gains and temporary losses reported net of taxes as accumulated other comprehensive income.
-Additionally, as of August 1, 2009, the Company had \$2.0 million invested in privately managed investment funds and \$0.4 million of other miscellaneous equities which are reported within other noncurrent assets in the Consolidated Balance Sheets.
+The Company's investment portfolio was primarily invested in tax exempt variable rate demand notes ("VRDN") and governmental debt securities held in managed funds.
+These securities with the exception of a single auction rate security ("ARS") are classified as available-for-sale as they are highly liquid and are recorded on the balance sheet at estimated fair value, with unrealized gains and temporary losses reported net of taxes as accumulated other comprehensive income.
+Additionally, as of October 31, 2009, the Company had \$2.0 million invested in privately managed investment funds and \$0.4 million of other miscellaneous equities which are reported within other assets in the Consolidated Balance Sheets.

-As of August 1, 2009, the Company held \$102.5 million in variable rate demand notes ("VRDN") and an auction rate security ("ARS") issued by tax exempt municipal authorities and agencies and rated A or better.
-The underlying securities have contractual maturities which generally range from six to thirty-five years.
-The VRDN and ARS are recorded at estimated fair value and classified as available-for-sale.
-Of the \$102.5 million in VRDN and ARS, a single ARS of \$3.5 million failed its last auction as of July 23, 2009.
-Due to the continuing failure of the ARS at auction and because the issuer has yet to call the security, the Company has classified the failed ARS as a long-term investment in Other Assets.
+As of October 31, 2009, the Company held \$104.2 million in general obligation and revenue bonds, VRDN and ARS issued by tax exempt municipal authorities and agencies and rated A or better.
+The underlying securities have contractual maturities which generally range from four months to thirty-one years.
+The bonds, VRDN and ARS are recorded at estimated fair value and classified as available-for-sale.
+Of the \$104.2 million in bonds, VRDN and ARS, a single ARS of \$3.5 million failed its last auction as of October 1, 2009.
+Due to the continuing failure of the ARS at auction and because the issuer has yet to call the security, the Company has classified the failed ARS as a long-term investment in Other assets.